-Top 5 Sources of Plant-Based Protein for Your Meal PrepPOSTED ON Dec 25, 2019
+Top 5 Sources of Plant-Based Protein for Your Meal PrepUPDATED ON Jul 12, 2022

 We often hear that plant-based proteins are not as good as animal-based proteins.
 Of course, there is a measure of truth to this: plant proteins are most often incomplete forms of protein, lacking the complete range of necessary amino acids that animal proteins give us.

 However, there are four worthwhile rejoinders to this idea.

 - First: by simply combining different plant proteins, and eating a diverse range of them, we can get all the amino acids we need.

 - Second: we get a lot more than just amino acids with plant-based proteins.
 Micronutrients abound in plant sources.
 Fibre, often lacking in a meat-heavy diet, is plentiful.